mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_b_cert_testing.md

 As part of Sandbox certification, you will need access to the [Sandbox Admin Site](https://test.edfi.education.mn.gov/sb20_/EdFi.Ods.Admin.Web).
 To request an account, [contact MDE by email](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us).
 In the Sandbox Admin Site, you will be able to create ODS instances to use for development and testing of your integrations. ([The Ed-Fi TechDocs](https://techdocs.ed-fi.org/display/ODSAPI31/Using+the+Sandbox+Administration+Portal) have more detailed instructions on setting up sandboxes.)

 ### Swagger UI
 Ed-Fi uses the [Swagger UI tool](https://swagger.io/tools/swagger-ui/) to visualize and interact with the ODS API.
-Developers can access this [UI for the Sandbox](https://test.edfi.education.mn.gov/sb20_/EdFi.Ods.SwaggerUI/) before building integrations as necessary.
+Developers can access this [UI for the Sandbox](https://test.edfi.education.mn.gov/sb20_/EdFi.Ods.SwaggerUI/) to test-drive CRUD actions before building integrations as necessary.
 Please note:
 - All MN Specific resources defined for the **19-20** School Collection can be found under the **Minnesota-SISVendor-Profile**.
 - All MN Specific resources defined for the **20-21** School Collection can be found under the **Minnesota-Twenty-Twenty-One-SISVendor-Profile**.